-Through the incorporation of music/creative arts in therapy, Alicia is passionate about seeing individuals and families move to a place of self discovery and empowerment.
-Children don’t always communicate with words; therefore, Alicia is committed to incorporating interventions such as musical exploration, songwriting, and artistic creation to help clients understand, process, and communicate their emotions, as well as, safely and effectively build relationships.
+Alicia is passionate about seeing her clients move to a place of self discovery and empowerment.
+As humans, it can be challenging, at times, to communicate exactly how we feel with words; therefore, Alicia is committed to incorporating interventions such as musical exploration, songwriting, and artistic creation into sessions to help clients understand, process, and communicate their emotions, as well as, safely and effectively build relationships.